elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 end
 ```

 The first thing to notice is the `async: true` option.
-When your tests do not have any side-effect, you can run them concurrenctly by passing the `async: true` option.
+When your tests do not have any side-effects, you can run them concurrently by passing the `async: true` option.

 Next we define a test case and we do an assertion with the `assert` macro.
 Simply calling `assert` would be a bad practice in many languages as it would provide a poor error report.
 In such languages, functions/methods like `assertEqual` or `assert_equal` would be the recommended way of performing such assertion.